Starting A Podcast For Free With Anchor (Spotify for Podcasters)

 Redirecting your feed.
 That said, most people won’t be going that route, so we will focus on creating a new podcast from scratch.

 Free Podcast Number #1

-Once you’ve signed up for the account, Anchor shows you a chart of the next steps you’ll take.
-The first one on the list, strangely, is Make Your First Episode.
-To some (we too), this seems like an odd first step.
+Once you’ve signed up for the account, Anchor shows you a chart of your next steps.
+Strangely, the first one on the list is Make Your First Episode.
+To some (we, too), this seems like an odd first step.
 But there’s a method behind the madness here.

 Immediately upon clicking Let’s Do It, you’re brought to one of the main pages within Anchor: the episode audio creation page.
-You get 4 options here for the audio, all of which are important, but some that are used more than others.
+You get four options here for the audio, all important, but some are used more than others.

-- Record is exactly what it says: “Capture audio right from your browser”.
+- The record is exactly what it says: “Capture audio right from your browser.”
 You won’t need external software if you don’t want it.
-You can just press record and make a show.
+You can press record and make a show.

 - Messages let you add a voice message a listener has left for you.

 - The library is any audio you have previously recorded or uploaded, and it can be inserted into an episode at any point.